idoazzz/bamradar/README.md

 program without target, be aware that the threshold will be calculated by all the signals that transmitted around.
 Get sterile wifi devices environment.<br><br>
-`python sniffer.py --interface wlan0 --calibrate --verbose`
+`python3.8 sniffer.py --interface wlan0 --calibrate --verbose`

 It can also possible to calibrate with timeout:

-`python sniffer.py --interface wlan0 --calibrate --verbose --timeout 10`
+`python3.8 sniffer.py --interface wlan0 --calibrate --verbose --timeout 10`

 The tool takes the maximum RSSI value that have measured and print it.
 Define it as your **threshold**.